scorpido74/azure-docs.nl-nl/articles/active-directory/manage-apps/application-sign-in-problem-federated-sso-non-gallery.md

 ## <a name="certificate-or-key-not-configured"></a>Het certificaat of de sleutel is niet geconfigureerd

-Fout AADSTS50003: Geen handtekening sleutel geconfigureerd.
+Fout AADSTS50003: er is geen handtekening sleutel geconfigureerd.

 **Mogelijke oorzaak**